A Letter To Jeremiah Tower

 I became a cook under Chef Ron Gallaher at The Deer Park Tavern.
 His was a stable, coke-free kitchen, even if Ron’s history was far from teetotaling.
 I was still at Shadowbrook when I got hired as salad boy.
 From there I moved up the stations to the brunch line and then trained at the grill, where I excelled.
 Six bucks an hour meant I could quit my other job.
 This was about the time you opened Stars.

 The Deer Park’s owners were great guys but afraid of veering from the prime rib comfort zone.
-We grilled local fish and free range meats from a Corralitos butcher, whipped up pasta primavera, chicken madeira, veal piccata and all the dishes the market demanded, including the abhorrent calamari steak, but not the kind Ron desired.
+We grilled local fish and free range meats from a Corralitos butcher, whipped up pasta primavera, chicken madeira, veal piccata and all the dishes the market demanded, including the abhorrent calamari steak, but not the kind of cuisine Ron desired.
 I worked a couple years in that kitchen, surprised I had held a job that long.
 Ron saw potential in me but underestimated my desire to become a famous harmonica player.

 “Look bro, you’re 22 years old and trying to figure out what to do with your life.
 Why not move to the city, go to CIA and at the very least have fun.
 You’ll love it up there.”

 He was right, but I didn’t know it.
-I would have loved San Francisco and in 1985 I even would have been able to survive on a line cook’s salary there, but I didn’t love food enough to study it.
+I would have loved San Francisco and in 1985 I would have even been able to survive on a line cook’s salary there, but I didn’t love food enough to study it.
 It didn’t help that every chef I knew was a coke snorting alcoholic or recovering addict like Ron.
 If I was going to abuse substances, it was going to be under stage lights blowing harp, not fluorescent lights 60 hours a week.

 When Chef Ron came in and told us you were coming to suss him out for a gig, everything in the kitchen stopped to a halt.
 Celebrity chefs were still years away, but we knew you, Mr. Tower.
 Even our Filipino dishwashers knew who you were.
 Ron asked us to keep your visit a secret from everyone, including the owners, but his menu gave everything away.
 “Why is the daily special’s board suddenly full of Ron’s greatest hits?” everyone asked.
-We got down, man, and prepared the best food the Monterey Bay had ever seen, even though it meant our success would leave us without our beloved chef.
+We got down, man, like The Big Night, and prepared the best food the Monterey Bay had ever seen, even though it meant our success would leave us without our beloved chef.

 Every time I have grilled fish in the decades since that night, I remember the jittery chill of sliding my very lightly oiled spatula under the fish, then gently and firmly turning it for exemplary 120 degree cross hatches, and then the flutter in my gut as I flipped it over wondering if any flesh would stick to the grill.
 No fish has ever received such attention, anywhere.